I Want a Brother or Sister: Background

-I Want a Brother or Sister (Jag vill också ha ett syskon) was first published in 1951 by Rabén & Sjögren.
-It was illustrated by Birgitta Nordenskjöld.
+I Want a Brother or Sister (Jag vill också ha ett syskon) was first published in 1951 by Rabén & Sjögren and was illustrated by Birgitta Nordenskjöld.
 In 1978 the new edition of the book was released in Sweden, illustrated by Ilon Wikland.
 This book was translated into English in 1979.
 It has been translated into at least 20 different languages.

 Astrid Lindgren published two books dealing with the lives of the siblings Peter and Lena.
 I Want a Brother or Sister is the first book followed by the second one I Want to Go to School Too where Peter brings Lena to school.
-Nils doesn't appear in this book and Peter's and Lena's mother it is only mentioned once, as Lena has a book that she has gotten from her mother.
+Mats doesn't appear in this book and Peter's and Lena's mother is only mentioned once, as Lena has a book that she has gotten from her mother.